alex-harvey-z3q/bash_placebo/README.md

 [![Build Status](https://img.shields.io/travis/alexharv074/bash_placebo.svg)](https://travis-ci.org/alexharv074/bash_placebo)

-The Bash Placebo library is inspired by Mitch Garnaat's Python [library](https://github.com/garnaat/placebo) of the same name.
+The Bash Placebo library is inspired by Mitch Garnaat's Python [library](https://github.com/garnaat/placebo) of the same name, although is more like Ruby's VCR in that any shell command can be stubbed, not only the AWS CLI commands.

-It allows you to call AWS CLI commands and retrieve responses that look like real AWS CLI responses from a file-based data store.
-This allows you to unit test your AWS CLI shell scripts without needing to hit a real AWS account.
+It allows you to call commands and retrieve responses that look like real responses from a file-based data store.
+This makes creating mocks for your shell scripts easy.

 ## Installation